Skip to main content

 • “The art style is nice and the music (though limited at present) adds some nice atmosphere.”

-The monetization of "Railroad Corporation" is criticized as a cash grab, with users feeling it lacks the completeness of other games like "Railway Empire."
-Additionally, the presence of ads detracts from the overall experience.
+The monetization of "Railroad Corporation" is criticized as a cash grab, with users feeling it lacks the completeness of similar games like "Railway Empire."
+Players express frustration over the presence of ads and the perceived emphasis on profit over gameplay quality.

 • “This is yet another scam that is nothing but a cash grab.”

-• “I played last year, and sorry for the ads, 'Railway Empire' seemed like a more complete and finished game than 'Railroad Corporation', but it didn't have the ability to buy industry.”
+• “I played last year, sorry for ads, 'Railway Empire' and it seemed like a more complete and finished game than 'Railroad Corporation', but it didn't have the ability to buy industry.”

 Buy Railroad Corporation